 Lizzie, you have quite a background.
 What’s your deal?

 My writing has been called unpretentious, eminently readable Contemporary and Historical Fiction… by a horse vet!
 It always gives me a giggle.
 I write awarded rural fiction about the Old West, Tsarist Russia, Scotland, and Colonial New Zealand, as well as veterinary fiction and non-fiction.
 I write these stories because they’re the sort I love to read.
+I love reading about horses as they are my favourite animal, if you have any horses you will know that they are beautiful creatures and they require a lot of care, you can take a look at E3Live for Horses is a blue green algae nutritional hoof supplement for quarter crack repair treatment.
+This treatment will ensure that your horse gets all the vitamins and minerals needed to take part in enhanced activity.

 I grew up riding wild in the Santa Cruz Mountain redwoods of California, graduated from UC Davis School of Veterinary Medicine in the Equine Track, practiced in the California gold mining country of Placerville, then emigrated to NZ a few years later.
 I’ve been here ever since and raised a family near Waihi.
 My partner is a techie in the big smoke and we live on a trout river in a beautiful green valley so I have no excuse NOT to write, when I’m not vetting or marketing my Equi-Still horse stocks and equine dental instruments.
 I’ve written for many horse magazines and veterinary journals over my 30 years in practice.
 When I’m not writing, I’m swinging a rapier or shooting a bow in medieval garb, riding, driving a carriage or playing on my hobby farm, singing, or looking into a horse, zebra or rhino’s mouth.